drop-all drops all database objects owned by the user.

 To run the

 drop-all command, specify the driver, classpath, and URL in the Liquibase properties file.
-For more information, see Specifying Properties in a Connection Profile.
+For more information, see Create and Configure a liquibase.properties File.
 You can also specify these properties in your command line.

 Then run the